ptmdmusique/rust-ooxml-manipulator/README.md

 - Iterate over the `customXml` folder inside extracted folder
 - Save the result into `customXML.json` inside the root of the unzipped Word folder

+**5. Edit customXML**

+Once the customXML is analyzed, you can freely edit the `customXML.json`.
+Once done, you can run the program to resync it.

+Input the path to the root folder that includes the unzipped Word file (`extracted` folder) and the `customXML.json` file.
+The program will

+- Analyze your `customXml.json` content
+- Iterate over the `customXml` folder inside the `extracted` folder
+- Override the content of individual file correspondingly

 ## Issue and credit

 ### Credit